Who needs a visa to enter China?

 - Foreigners Employment Permit that is issued through the Ministry of Human Resources and Social Security of the PRC

-- Registration Certificate of Resident Representative Offices that is issued through by Chinese authorities of industrial and commercial administration.
+- Registration Certificate of Resident Representative Offices that is issued by Chinese authorities of industrial and commercial administration.

 - Invitation letter that is issued via National Offshore Oil Corporation for people who intend to work for Offshore Petroleum Operations